vbotka/ansible-collection-freebsd/docs/source/examples/018/example.rst

   In the playbook *pb-test.yml*, use the `inventory plugin vbotka.freebsd.iocage`_ to:

   * create the inventory groups and compose variables
-  * display the hosts and composed variables in the group *test*
+  * display the hosts and composed variables in the group *test*.

 Requirements
 ^^^^^^^^^^^^